Industry Trends

 What else to know:

-If marketing technology in 2025 seems overwhelming, it’s not only because your team is small, the budget is tight, or you’re being asked to tackle too many challenges at once: It’s also the sheer volume of the marketplace.
-The most recent Marketing Technology Landscape report counted more than 14,000 martech applications across 49 categories — a massive increase from 2011, when just 150 applications were listed.
+If marketing technology in 2026 seems overwhelming, it’s not only because your team is strapped for resources, the budget is tight, or you’re being asked to tackle too many challenges at once: It’s also the sheer volume of the marketplace.
+The most recent Marketing Technology Landscape report counted 15,384 solutions, up 9% from the previous year.
+(For some perspective, in 2011, there were just 150 solutions available.)

 So, where should a marketer start in identifying and then implementing trending technologies?
 These following trends can bring a ton of value, and each business will approach adoption their own way based on goals, industry, and budget.